ysrkaanky/vitalen-task/README.md

-# MoviesDB Frontend
+# TMDB Frontend

-This project aims to create a movie and TV show website by fetching data from the MoviesDB API.
+This project aims to create a movie and TV show website by fetching data from the TMDB API.

 ## Features